GULibrarySandbox/data-vis-basics/index.md

 layout: default
 ---

-## Introduction to Data Wrangling with OpenRefine
+## Data visualisation basics

 {% include figure.html img="GC_Campus_LM-3181.jpg" alt="intro image here" caption="" width="75%" %}

-[OpenRefine](https://openrefine.org/)  is an open source tool to explore, clean, organise, combine and transform data.
-OpenRefine is particularly powerful when working with large datasets.

-Learn basic data cleaning techniques in this self-paced online workshop such as:

-- Exploring tabular data through facets and filters
-- Implementing ‘tidy data' principles
+Visualising data can help us understand complex information quickly.
+Transforming data into a visual format can:

-- Cleaning, organising and preparing data for analysis
+- reveal patterns and relationships
-- Extracting and using a script to automate wrangling on similar data
+- identify trends
+- communicate insights with impact.

+The following online demonstrations and exercises will explore methods and tools to create publication quality visualisations of structured data from spreadsheets and text from publications or documents.

+This online workshop is aimed at researchers and HDR candidates and requires no coding.

-Download the software and dataset, do activities and watch videos to guide you through the lessons.
-Give yourself around 2 1/2 hours to complete the workshop.
+Download the software and datasets, complete the activities and watch the videos to guide you through the lessons.

+Allow approximately 2 hours to complete all the activities.
+Note your questions and any issues for discussion at the upcoming Q&A session.

 {% include toc.html %}